A-Soltani255/Kubespray/README.md

 1. Open the main guide:
    👉 [Installing Air-gapped Hardened Kubernetes Cluster Using Kubespray](./Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md)

-2. Read the **assumptions/prerequisites** section and adapt:
+2. Review and adapt the **assumptions/prerequisites**:
-   - OS family and version
+   - OS version
    - Node IPs and hostnames
    - Network/firewall rules
    - Storage layout

 3. Follow the steps in order on a **lab or test environment** first.

+4. Use the **Scripts, appendices and Configurations** folder for:
+   - Ready-made inventories and group vars to speed up setup
+   - Handy scripts while running the procedure
+   - Diagrams and appendices when explaining or troubleshooting

-4. Once you’re comfortable with the flow, adapt:
+5. Once you’re comfortable with the flow, adapt:
    - Inventory files
    - Group vars
    - Registry / repository endpoints
-   to match your own organisation’s standards.
+   to match your organisation’s standards and security policies.

 ---

 ## Using this in a portfolio / LinkedIn context

-This repository is intentionally documentation-focused so that reviewers can see:
+This repository is intentionally documentation-heavy and scenario-based so that reviewers can see:

 - How you **structure and document** a complex technical procedure
 - That you understand:
   - Air-gapped / offline constraints
-  - HA Kubernetes cluster design
+  - HA Kubernetes cluster design with Kubespray
-  - Kubespray-based provisioning
+  - Registry and repo mirroring
-  - Security and operational considerations
+  - Basic hardening and operational practices

 You can link directly to this repo from LinkedIn or your CV to demonstrate **hands-on Kubernetes platform engineering**, not just theory.

 ---

-## Repository contents
+## Repository structure

-Current:

 - `Installing-Airgapped-Hardened-Kubernetes-Cluster-Using-Kubespray.md`
-  End-to-end runbook for building an air-gapped, hardened Kubernetes cluster with Kubespray.
+  End-to-end runbook for building the air-gapped, hardened Kubernetes cluster with Kubespray.

-Planned (future) additions:
+- `Scripts, appendices and Configurations/`
+  Supporting material:
   - Example inventories and group vars
   - Helper scripts and one-liners
   - Diagrams and troubleshooting appendices

 ---